anihm136/chat-translation-demo/README.md

 ```sh
 docker build . -t translate-service:latest
 ```
-5. Push all the images to a container registry.
+5. [Optional] Push all the images to a container registry.
 [Here](https://cloud.google.com/artifact-registry/docs/docker/quickstart) is a guide on creating a container registry using Google Artifact Registry

 ### Credentials
 1. Enable and set up [workload identity](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine#workload-identity) on the GKE cluster.
 The YAML config for creating the Kubernetes service account is provided in `kube_depl/config/serviceAccount.yaml`